Myndex/Myndex/README.md

 # Myndex Links
 _(Kinda like sausage, but pork free...)_

 ## My GitHub Gists & Articles

 ### _NEW!_ [Let's Flip for Color!](https://gist.github.com/Myndex/e1025706436736166561d339fd667493#lets-flip-for-color)
 If you want your text to be either black or white if the user selects some random color, just where is that inflection point? **Hint: It's NOT 18% Y.**

 -----
 ### _Contrast_

-- Part I:[**Orange You Wondering About Contrast?**](https://gist.github.com/Myndex/1dadb6dcac596f1cd7a5686a076f697f) Answering some contrast questions, and demonstrating a real solution to the infamous orange conundrum.
+- Part I: [**Orange You Wondering About Contrast?**](https://gist.github.com/Myndex/1dadb6dcac596f1cd7a5686a076f697f) Answering some contrast questions, and demonstrating a real solution to the infamous orange conundrum.
-- Part II:[**The Lighter Side of Dark Backgrounds**](https://gist.github.com/Myndex/c30dba273aa5eca426ad9f5200917c9d) An article comparing some parts of APCA with the old WCAG 2 contrast methods, demonstrating how WCAG_2 contrast does not help color vision types.
+- Part II: [**The Lighter Side of Dark Backgrounds**](https://gist.github.com/Myndex/c30dba273aa5eca426ad9f5200917c9d) An article comparing some parts of APCA with the old WCAG 2 contrast methods, demonstrating how WCAG_2 contrast does not help color vision types.
 - Part III: [**WCAG 2 vs APCA Contrast Shootout**](https://gist.github.com/Myndex/069a4079b0de2930e72d5401bde9af98#wcag-2-vs-apca-contrast-shootout)
  Answering some recent questions regarding APCA, with comparisons and examples of the old (WCAG 2 1.4.3) and the future WCAG 3 / APCA.

 -----
 ### _Color_

-- Part I:[**For The Luv of Color**](https://gist.github.com/Myndex/47c793f8a054041bd2b52caa7ad5271c#file-fortheluvofcolor-md) An article comparing CIE Lab and Luv colorspaces.
+- Part I: [**For The Luv of Color**](https://gist.github.com/Myndex/47c793f8a054041bd2b52caa7ad5271c#file-fortheluvofcolor-md) An article comparing CIE Lab and Luv colorspaces.
-- Part II:[**Will Work for Color**](https://gist.github.com/Myndex/10caff6a68e844591e83eadeebfb4347) A follow-up article on working spaces and related considerations.
+- Part II: [**Will Work for Color**](https://gist.github.com/Myndex/10caff6a68e844591e83eadeebfb4347) A follow-up article on working spaces and related considerations.
 Introduces the concept of "Web Working Spacelets".
 - [**COLORSPACES - The Primal Frontier**](https://gist.github.com/Myndex/b21c2621072b93d3a7c1ef8939bc2adb) A brief Look at the math that helps model how we see.
 - [**How Many Colors in a Bushel?**](https://gist.github.com/Myndex/db30607d4fe697de9e582544335bbce6#how-many-colors-in-a-bushel) Just "how many" colors are there?
 Is that even an answerable question?
 - [**The Lighter Side of Light**](https://gist.github.com/Myndex/b956e5320f77cfd5c3cf451f4ce0acb5#the-lighter-side-of-light) BONUS SCIENCEY STUFF!
 Daring to ask the question, _"do two lights make a dark?"_ And, just how many color scientists does it take to rotationally engage the helical conducting threads of an illumination apparatus further composed of a sealed, evacuated glass envelope containing a plurality of filament holders connecting and supporting a coiled filament preferentially fabricated from a tungsten alloy?

 -----
 ### _General_
-**On PASSWORDS:** [**0u+_W!+h_+h3_01d-InWithTheNew!**](https://gist.github.com/Myndex/d71875ea431c88db3a22962e28abd164) In other words, "Out With The Old - In With The New" a realistic discussion on password security, with a more realistic approach to reducing "crackability".
+On PASSWORDS: [**0u+_W!+h_+h3_01d-InWithTheNew!**](https://gist.github.com/Myndex/d71875ea431c88db3a22962e28abd164) In other words, "Out With The Old - In With The New" a realistic discussion on password security, with a more realistic approach to reducing "crackability".
 HINT: we've all been doing it wrong, LOL.

 -----
 ## My Repos

 - [**SAPC-APCA**](https://github.com/Myndex/SAPC-APCA) The main repository for the research and development of the new contrast method and algorithm being developed for the W3/AGWG accessibility guidelines, and for other standards and applications.
 This is the primary source for all things related to SAPC and APCA.
+- ***SACAM*** Coming Soon!
 - [**APCA W3**](https://github.com/Myndex/apca-w3) This is the specific version of the APCA licensed to the W3 for the use in web accessibility guidelines such as the WCAG_3 guidelines.
 - [**Bridge PCA**](https://github.com/Myndex/bridge-pca) BPCA is designed as a drop-in replacement for WCAG_2 contrast that is backwards compatible, but using APCA technology, to "bridge" toward the future of readability contrast.
+- [**Fancy Font Flipping**](https://github.com/Myndex/fancyfontflipping/blob/master/README.md#fancy-font-flipping) Fancy Font Flipping is a demo I first put up in CodePen to illustrate the issues with flipping the text color from black to white based on a given estimated background luminance.
 - [**Color Parsley**](https://github.com/Myndex/colorparsley) simple and lightweight color parsing functions.
 - [**See Lab**](https://github.com/Myndex/seelab) This is a library for sRGB colorstring parsing and CIE processing.
 Includes XYZ, xyY, Lab, Luv, LCh and more!
 - [**Tiny Trim**](https://github.com/Myndex/tinytrim) This is a CSS sheet of terse classes, useful for quick adjustments without having to add a `style=""` great for site development when you have a client watching and breathing down your back, LOL.
-- [**Color Styles**](https://github.com/Myndex/colorstyles) colorstyles is a CSS color stylesheet with a terse but easy to use methodology for color classes — in development, some of this is in TinyTrim
+- [**Color Styles**](https://github.com/Myndex/colorstyles) colorstyles is a CSS color stylesheet with a terse but easy to use methodology for color classes — in development, some of this is in TinyTrim.

 -----
 ## My Issue Threads and Comments